massgov/mayflower/patternlab/docs/a11y-checklist/headings.md

 ### ➤➤ Is the label generic like “Contacts” or “Downloads”?

-🤔 "The label text of/for/about WHAT?"
-If you don't see the answer for the question, context info is necessary.
+🤔 If the heading label does not answer the question "of/for/about WHAT?" , context information is necessary.

 <a name="context"></a>
 **➣ Yes:** Add context info as visually hidden text for screen reader users.